-Nowadays, teaching your children to swim and ride a bike are seen as essential skills to learn at an early age – people are almost shocked if you can’t do these skills by 6 or 7.
-Swimming usually starts from around 6 months old and riding a bike can start from around 2, when children can use balance bikes, stabilisers etc. So my question is, why on earth is throwing and catching not in this catergory?!
+Nowadays, teaching your children to swim and ride a bike are seen as essential skills to learn at an early age.
+People are almost shocked if you can’t do these skills by 6 or 7.
+Swimming usually starts from around 6 months old and riding a bike can start from around 2.
+This is when children can use balance bikes, stabilisers etc. So my question is, why is throwing and catching not in this category?!

 I spend a lot of time in schools and still come across so many children who cannot throw and catch – even going as high as years 3 and 4.
 The excuse seems to be ‘well bless little Johnny he has got his terrible coordination skills from me!’.
-I understand that some children are better at picking up certain skills than others, but isn’t this the same for riding a bike and learning to swim?!
-People seem to think when it comes to throwing and catching (and sport in general) Children either have ‘it’ or they don’t.
+I understand that some children are better at picking up certain skills than others.
+However, isn’t this the same for riding a bike and learning to swim?
+People seem to think when it comes to throwing and catching (and sport in general) children either have ‘it’ or they don’t.
 I have taught the most uncoordinated children, who can’t even catch a rolling ball.
-However, with a bit of encouragement, instruction (eyes on the ball, head up and scoop the ball) and practice these children will have no problems catching a ball within a couple of sessions.
+However, with a bit of encouragement, instruction and practice these children will have no problems catching a ball.
 Like everything in life, a bit of instruction and practice goes a long way!

 To me, being able to throw and catch at an early age is an essential skill which should be placed in the category of swimming and riding a bike.
-I would say most of the children I come across who cannot throw and catch say they find sport ‘boring’ or ‘don’t want to take part’ and therefore don’t try to get better.
-It’s almost like we have put our societal view that throwing, catching and playing sport is innate and you can’t do anything to change that.
+Most of the children I come across who cannot throw and catch say they find sport ‘boring’ or ‘don’t want to take part’.
+As a result, they don’t try to get better.
+It’s almost like we have put our societal view that throwing, catching and playing sport is innate.
+Simply, if it doesn’t come naturally to you, you can’t do anything about it.
 It is a vicious cycle because if a child has never been taught, then they try to do it and is unsuccessful they are not going to enjoy it.
-If they don’t enjoy it, then they are not going to repeat it, and if they don’t repeat it they won’t get better!
+If they don’t enjoy it, then they are not going to repeat it.
+If they don’t repeat it they won’t get better!
 So the cycle repeats!

-With the obesity becoming a big problem and new technology making it difficult to encourage people to stay physically active, I believe that teaching children to throw and catch BEFORE school is so important.
+We are currently experiencing an obesity epidemic affecting both adults and children.
+Very little is being done to help tackle the issues of obesity.
+Nowadays, technology is making it difficult to encourage people to stay physically active.
+I believe that teaching children to throw and catch BEFORE school can have a huge impact on their enjoyment of sport and physical activity.
 Whether this is practicing at home, in a sports class, at nursery or all of the above – I think it is a must!

 Think of the impact this could have on our children if every child goes to school being able to throw and catch.
-Sports skills could be taught at an earlier age and therefore a positive relationship with sport and physical activity can be developed sooner.
-This could then lead to lifelong participation in physical activity as well as improved health/wellbeing.
-I do also think more needs to be done in primary schools.
-Physical Activity can be seen as secondary to other subjects and many teachers I come across don’t feel comfortable delivering PE to young children.
-All I know is that if we are to change
+Sports skills could be taught at an earlier age.
+Therefore a positive relationship with sport and physical activity can be developed sooner.
+This would then lead to lifelong participation in physical activity as well as improved health/wellbeing.
+I also think more needs to be done in primary schools.
+Physical Activity can be seen as secondary to other subjects.
+Many teachers I come across don’t feel comfortable delivering PE to young children.